-The LLMD must usually be an integrative physician that is willing to use both natural therapies to support dysfunctional systems and also a wide-range of medications, including antibiotics, hormones, immune modulators, sleep and pain medications, to name a few.
-The LLMD must understand the complex life-cycle of Borrelia burgdorferi that includes a cell wall form, a non-cell wall form (L-form) and a cystic form and ultimately the formation of biofilms that are extremely resistant to antibiotics.
+The LLMD must usually be an integrative physician that is willing to use both natural therapies to support dysfunctional systems and also a wide range of medications, including antibiotics, hormones, immune modulators, sleep, and pain medications, to name a few.
+The LLMD must understand the complex life-cycle of Borrelia burgdorferi that includes a cell wall form, a non-cell wall form (L-form), and a cystic form, and ultimately the formation of biofilms that are extremely resistant to antibiotics.

 While antibiotics are an important component of successful treatment, the sole use of antibiotics will unlikely be successful, and if the wrong antibiotics are given, they can actually make the condition worse (driving the Borrelia into the tissues and increased formation of biofilms) – learn more about properly using antibiotics in Lyme disease here.
-Biofilms are formed when groups of the Borrelia bacteria attach together and often with other organisms and embed themselves in a self-produced matrix of DNA, proteins and polysaccharides, making them generally impervious to antibiotic treatment.
+Biofilms are formed when groups of the Borrelia bacteria attach together and often with other organisms and embed themselves in a self-produced matrix of DNA, proteins, and polysaccharides, making them generally impervious to antibiotic treatment.
 Thus, these biofilms need to be broken down to achieve long-term successful treatment of Lyme disease.
 This is something your doctor also needs to know about and know how to treat with the simultaneous use of multiple antibiotics along with natural and prescription therapies and methods to facilitate the breakdown of the biofilms through oral and intravenous methods.

 Does the Doctor Understand the Importance of Immune System Modulation?

 Your doctor must understand that immune modulation is key to treatment; if the dysfunctional cellular immune system (TH1) and the unregulated hormonal immune system (TH2) causing widespread inflammation is not addressed, the patient will unlikely achieve long-term success.
 Mitochondrial dysfunction is another key component, so the doctor must address the inability to produce cellular energy (ATP) and be able to optimize thyroid and adrenal dysfunction.
-The use of a number of therapies are proving to provide significant benefit to Lyme patients, so a LLMD who uses therapies, such as Ozone, ultraviolet blood irradiation, pulsed electrical magnetic field therapy, peptide therapy, and stem cell therapy, is a significant bonus.
+The use of a number of therapies are proving to provide significant benefit to Lyme patients, so an LLMD who uses therapies, such as Ozone, ultraviolet blood irradiation, pulsed electrical magnetic field therapy, peptide therapy, and stem cell therapy, is a significant bonus.
 The doctor must also understand that a wide-range of toxins can contribute to symptoms, including neurotoxins and mycotoxins (from mold), making detoxification an important component.

 Is the Doctor Dedicated to Patient Compassion and Providing the Latest Treatments?

-The number one thing a LLMD must be is caring!
+The number one thing an LLMD must be is caring!
 He or she must have compassion and empathy and be willing and dedicated to providing you with the most up-to-date therapies provided in a compassionate manner.
 He or she must partner with you to regain your health and your life.
 Lyme is a very complex illness and, unfortunately, is difficult to treat.
 This illness cannot be treated with the typical 8-15 minute “in and out” visits that are the unfortunate necessity of insurance medicine.
 Thus, most LLMDs will not take insurance, but will usually give you a superbill to submit to your insurance.
 Labs and many medications may be covered by insurance.

 Seek out a Lyme Literate Medical Doctor (LLMD)

-This search may be time consuming and a little tedious, but it is extremely important.
+This search may be time-consuming and a little tedious, but it is extremely important.
 Finding the right doctor is vital to your health so make sure you do your research and see that your doctor has actually earned the title of a Lyme Literate Medical Doctor and not just throwing it around flippantly.